develhope-java23/EsercitazioniCheckpoint2/Simulazione8.md

 Write the following queries:
 1. Insert a Post entry with random values.
-2. Report the count of posts for each author present in the table.
+2. Report the count of posts with at least one like for each author present in the table.
-3. Select all users which posts have gained more than 50 likes in total.
+3. Select all users which posts have gained more than 50 shares in total.
 4. Select all authors without any shares.